graciegutman/vnc_server/README.md

 2. workerImageChanChans is a channel that accepts image channels.
 Each client gets a unique image channel upon connection.
 The reason for this is that reading from any given channel is destructive.
 If there were more than one client reading from one image channel, each client would only see ~ (number of screenshots written to channel) / (number of clients connected).
 Instead, when a client connects, Super creates a unique image channel.
 The image channel is given to the client thread as a parameter, and is broadcast to all image server threads through their image channel channels.
 The image server threads then add the image channel to its list of active client image channels.

-3. workerErrChans workerErrChan is a channel that accepts imageChannels.
+3. workerErrChan is a channel that accepts imageChannels.
 It allows for the destruction of active client image channels when clients disconnect.
 Channels block when a sender writes to it and a receiver isn't reading from it.
 Conversely, channels block when a receiver tries to read from a channel and a sender isn't writing to it.
 Not deleting image channels would mean the image server would continue to try to write images to the channel, but there would be no client reading from the channel, creating a block.

 Once the image channel is initialized, Super waits in a loop for a connection.
 Once it has one, several events occur.